ezequieldlrosa/DeepIsles/README.md

 * Algorithm NVAUTO is based on [MONAI](https://github.com/Project-MONAI/MONAI) Auto3dseg.
 Git [repo](https://github.com/mahfuzmohammad/isles22)

 * Algorithm SWAN is based on [FACTORIZER](https://github.com/pashtari/factorizer).
 Git [repo](https://github.com/pashtari/factorizer-isles22)

+## Integrating Your Own Models with DeepISLES

+If you’d like to **integrate or ensemble your own model** with DeepISLES for specific brain imaging tasks, follow these steps:

+1. **Add your model's inference code**
+   Include your inference script (Python or Bash) inside the [`inference()` function](https://github.com/ezequieldlrosa/DeepIsles/blob/main/src/isles22_ensemble.py#L221).

+2. **Adapt the ensembling logic**
+   Modify the [`majority_voting.py`](https://github.com/ezequieldlrosa/DeepIsles/blob/main/src/majority_voting.py#L64) script to read and ensemble your model’s outputs.
+   You can choose to include or exclude any of the built-in DeepISLES models (SEALS, NVAUTO, SWAN) depending on your specific application.

 ## Questions
 Please contact Ezequiel de la Rosa (ezequiel.delarosa@uzh.ch).